What is a Traffic Impact Study?

 Transportation and Parking Demand Management Plan Scoping From should be completed for any land use review triggering the requirement for Transportation and Parking Demand Management.
 This can be required in the Campus Institution Zones and for developments of more than 10 units in the Commercial/Mixed Use or Residential Multi-family zones or if seeking to use TDM as mitigation for a complex project.

-Guidance Memo for Traffic Count & Speed, Data Collection and Analysis During Pandemic
+UPDATE: Guidance Memo for Traffic Count & Speed, Data Collection and Analysis During Pandemic